-Zero Waste of Space: When opening a can of worms gives you black gold
+Zero Waste of Time: When opening a can of worms gives you black gold

 By Juliette Fradin